phamhieu/tictactoe-online/README.md

 ## Todos

 - [x] Implement Presence system
-- [ ] Allow to invite other to a 1 vs 1
+- [ ] Allow to invite other to a 1vs1
 - [ ] Build game rules
+  - [x] Classic tictactoe rule
   - [ ] Everyone has 10 seconds to think in a game.
-Player wil idle time more than 10 seconds will lose the game.
-Player with longer idle time will lose a draw march
+Player with idle time more than 10 seconds will lose the game.
-  - [x] Classic tictactoe rule
+  - [ ] Player with longer idle time will lose a draw game
 - [ ] Game report
   - [ ] ...